 You also do not want to take dexpanthenol, a derivative of pantothenic acid that is used for patients with hemophilia and gastrointestinal blockage.
 This medication may extend the time it takes for bleeding to stop.

 Some studies also show that pantothenic acid may increase the effects of a group of drugs called cholinesterase inhibitors, which are used to treat Alzheimer’s disease.
 Because taking these medications and B5 together may lead to severe side effects, be sure to take these two together only under your physician’s supervision.

 Certain sources also show that B5 may interfere with the absorption and effectiveness of the antibiotic tetracycline.
 You should take B vitamins at different times from tetracycline when you are completing an antibiotic prescription.

 - Vitamin B5, also known as pantothenic acid, is a water-soluble nutrient that is found in all living cells within the body, as well as plants and animals foods, such as meat, organ meat, beans and legumes, certain nuts and seeds, sweet potatoes, milk, and eggs.

 - The National Institutes of Health recommends a dietary reference intake between two and four milligrams per day for children and between five and seven milligrams per day for adults.

-- B5 is needed to convert foods into energy, support nerve and metabolic functions, and for maintenance of cardiovascular and brain health.
+- Vitamin B5 is needed to convert foods into energy, support nerve and metabolic functions, and for maintenance of cardiovascular and brain health.

 - A dietary intake that helps you maintain adequate levels can help defend against medical conditions including high cholesterol, anemia, side effects of stress, cognitive issues and slow healing wounds.